What is CBD Flower?

 Everyone’s ideal dose of CBD flower is different.
 Every strain will affect everyone differently.
 Since strains have differing ratios of CBD to THC, consumers can try out many to determine what works best for them.
 Some people may be more sensitive to THC than others.
 They need a CBD flower with a high ratio of CBD to THC for less of a high.
 Start off by consuming low doses of high CBD cannabis flower.
 A low dose can be one to two inhalations from joint, vaporizer or water pipe.
 While it isn’t an exact science, the slower you go, the better you can determine your tolerance for THC and CBD.

-Buying cannabis flower solely based on a high THC is (and should be) an outdated approach to cannabis consumption.
+Buying plant flower solely based on a high THC is (and should be) an outdated approach to plant consumption.
 If you're buying liquor, do you always opt for white lightning given its high alcohol percentage?
-Cannabis consumers are growing wise to the unique effects of high-CBD flower, which can enhance the overall experience.
+Plant consumers are growing wise to the unique effects of high-CBD flower, which can enhance the overall experience.
 CBD-rich flower boasts robust relaxing effects that can benefit users that rely on indica strains for its mellowing effects.
 Strains including Charlotte’s Web, Sour Tsunami, and AC/DC (to name a few) aren’t psychoactive, but offer a potent pain-relieving, anti-inflammatory effects due to the high amounts of CBD in the flower.